hemantksingh/messup-learn/People/Leadership.md

   - Establish vulnerability - As a leader the most important thing that you can say to your team is - *I messed up* or *I need help to achieve x*
   - Keep the culture alive (culture capture)
     - seek and provide constructive feedback.
 What excites them, what frustrates them, what is their biggest challenge?
-    - surveys and questionnaires to measure e.g. Dimensions of Learning Organizations Questionnaire (DLOQ) is a tool designed to assess the following five dimensions of a learning organization:
+    - surveys and questionnaires e.g. Dimensions of Learning Organizations Questionnaire (DLOQ) - a tool developed to measure an organization's learning culture and its ability to adapt to change
-      - Continuous learning: This dimension measures an organization's commitment to ongoing learning and improvement through training, development, and knowledge sharing.
-      - Participative decision making: This dimension assesses the degree to which employees are involved in decision making processes and encouraged to contribute their ideas and expertise.
-      - Team learning: This dimension measures the extent to which teams collaborate and share knowledge to achieve common goals.
-      - Embedded systems for learning: This dimension assesses the presence and effectiveness of systems and processes within the organization to support learning and knowledge sharing.
-      - Visionary leadership: This dimension measures the leadership's commitment to fostering a culture of learning and supporting learning initiatives.

 - Delegation
   - Getting results through others requires getting to know them.
 Its always easier to get someone to do something if you have built a rapport with them.
-Sometimes you may require to be a mentor - you shift from being a player to a coach, from doing to leading and putting the interests of others before you.
+It can mean being a mentor, being an active listener - can people come to you and express themselves openly?
+You shift from talking to listening, doing to leading,  from being a player to a coach, and putting the interests of others before you.
   - Set clear expectations with targets and deadlines.
 Stating expectations once is seldom enough.
 They must be repeated, clarified, and if needed, also adjusted over time.
 Can those you lead, clearly explain what you expect from them?
 Most people strive to do a good job and find satisfaction in completing their tasks to a high standard.
 However if they aren't sure of what is expected of them, it can lead to misalignment.
   - Avoid being the bottleneck by taking on too much work yourself, let others take ownership of initiatives where you provide guidance and support.